rrivirr/rriv-documentation.github.io/integrating/adding-driver/steps.md

 ### baseColumnHeaders

-The baseColumnHeaders private variable stores a cost value that contains a comma delimited list of the column header strings for each variable returned by the sensor.
+The baseColumnHeaders private variable stores a const value that contains a comma delimited list of the column header strings for each variable returned by the sensor.
 If a sensor returns a single, uncalibrated value then this variable will just contain a single variable name such as `const char *baseColumnHeaders = "value";`.
 When both a raw and calibrated value are returned, a string such the following can be used `const char *baseColumnHeaders = "raw,cal";`.
 For more complex sensors as many column headers as necessary should be included, such as const char `const char *baseColumnHeaders = "temperature,humidity,CO2";`.
 Note that drivers are also configured with a prefix tag that will be added to each of these column headers for each instantiaion of the driver.

 ### dataString